-The visual CLKDLY configuration in the SmartGen part of the Libero IDE and Designer tools allows the user to select the desired amount of delay and configures the delay elements appropriately.
-SmartGen also allows the user to select the input clock source.
-SmartGen will automatically instantiate the special macro, PLLINT, when needed.
+The visual CLKDLY configuration in the ACTgen part of the Libero IDE and Designer tools allows the user to select the desired amount of delay, and configures the delay elements appropriately.
+ACTgen also allows the user to select where the input clock is coming from.
+ACTgen will automatically instantiate the special macro, PLLINT, when needed.

 - 1. Visit the Actel website for future application notes concerning dynamic PLL reconfiguration.
 Refer to the "PLL Macro" section on page 2-15 for signal descriptions. - 2.
-Refer to the Fusion and ProASIC3/E Macro Library Guide for more information. - 3.
-Many standard-specific INBUF macros (for example, INBUF\LVDS) support the wide variety of single-ended and differential I/O standards supported by the ProASIC3E family.
-The available INBUF macros are described in the Fusion and ProASIC3/E Macro Library Guide.
+Refer to the ProASIC3/E Macro Library Guide for more information. - 3.
+Many specific INBUF macros support the wide variety of single-ended and differential I/O standards supported by the ProASIC3E family.
+The available INBUF macros are described in the ProASIC3/E Macro Library Guide.